sorin-ionescu/prezto/README.md

 ### Troubleshooting

-If you are not able to find certain commands after switching to *Oh My Zsh*, modify the `PATH` variable in *~/.zshenv* then open a new Zsh terminal window or tab.
+If you are not able to find certain commands after switching to *Prezto*, modify the `PATH` variable in *~/.zshenv* then open a new Zsh terminal window or tab.

 Usage
 -----

-Oh My Zsh has many features disabled by default.
+Prezto has many features disabled by default.
 Read the source code and accompanying README files to learn of what is available.

 ### Modules